ethanbrandt/dragonfly-uaa-csce-a490/README.md

 4. Toy around with the project!

 ### Other Important Info
-All source code was written in C# using Unity's engine specific libraries Each class inherets from a Unity specific class that hooks into various engine systems All communication between client and server are done through the use of RPCs, provided in Unity's Netcode for GameObjects package
+I added the submission commit as a submodule to the git repo All source code was written in C# using Unity's engine specific libraries Each class inherets from a Unity specific class that hooks into various engine systems All communication between client and server are done through the use of RPCs, provided in Unity's Netcode for GameObjects package